Stofbrew/endoflife/index.md

 ### Getting support for grief

-When they are grieving it can be helpful to talk to someone.
+When someone close to you dies, it can help to have someone to talk to.

-Some of the support services you can use include:
+Some of the support services you might consider include:

 * counselling services
 * grief counsellor
 * social worker